brooklynrm/Mech-105-Algorithms/Heuns Method/README.md

 # Heuns Method
 ### Description:
-This function is used to find the numerical solution to a differential equation 'dydt'
+This function is used to find the numerical solution to a differential equation 'dydt'.

 ##### *Inputs:*